cinyan10/gokz-ljroom-tp/README.md

 	}
 ```

-### ✅ If you're using MySQL
+### If you're using MySQL

 Make sure you have configured `"default"` database

-## ⚠️ First-Time Load Notice

-The first time someone joins the server after installing this plugin, the server might lag briefly.
+> ⚠️ The first time someone joins the server after installing this plugin, the server might lag briefly.
  This is normal — the plugin performs bulk database writes when importing LJ room data from the CSV file.

-## 🧠 Credits
+## Credits

 - Original plugin author: **Evan**